trezor/blockbook/README.md

 ## Build and installation instructions

 Officially supported platform is **Debian Linux** and **AMD64** architecture.
-Memory requirements for initial sync are around 32 GB RAM and 100 GB of disk size.
+Memory requirements for initial synchronization of **Bitcoin mainnet** are around 32 GB RAM and 100 GB of disk size.
 Fully synchronized instance takes around 10 GB RAM.
+Other coins should have lower requirements depending on size of their block chain.
 Note that fast SSD disks are highly recommended.

+User installation guide is [here](https://wiki.trezor.io/User_manual:Running_a_local_instance_of_Trezor_Wallet_backend_(Blockbook)).

 Developer build guide is [here](/docs/build.md).

-Sysadmin installation guide is [here](https://wiki.trezor.io/Blockbook).

 # Implemented coins